Classic Bubble Bobble Online – Play the 1986 Retro Arcade Masterpiece

 Modern: Web-Based Emulation

-4. Technical Highlights: Implementing “Air Currents”
+4. Technical Highlights: The Invisible “Air Currents”

-5. Building the Core: Bubble Physics Snippet
+5. Building the Core: The Satisfying Bubble Physics Snippet

-// Advanced Collision Detection
+// Advanced Collision Detection: Trapping the Enemy

 function checkBubbleCollision(bubble, enemy) {